kindista/kindista/src/group-implementation-notes.md

 # To do

-- email templates
-  - group membership invitation
-  - group membership request
-  - edit conversation/reply template to reflect groups
-  - gratitude notification

 - update item privacies when a user joins/leaves a group

 # Testing needed

-- sending gratitude/message notifications
 - test on IE
-- test permissions when people are leave admin/member roles
+- test permissions when people are added or leave admin/member roles
 - w3c validation

 # Migration steps